- Education, Training & Outreach

 - Donate & Contact

-Members of the Boston-area scientific community are cordially invited to participate in the Massachusetts Alzheimer's Disease Research Center, Boston University Alzheimer's Disease Center and Harvard NeuroDiscovery Center's 29th annual scientific poster symposium on Tuesday, March 15, 2016 from 9:00am - 12:00pm in the Merck Research Laboratories building (33 Avenue Louis Pasteur, Boston MA 02115).
-The event will consist of a three-hour poster session in the Society for Neuroscience (SFN) format, and a light breakfast will be served.
+Members of the Boston-area scientific community and the public are cordially invited to attend the Massachusetts Alzheimer's Disease Research Center, Boston University Alzheimer's Disease Center and Harvard NeuroDiscovery Center's 29th annual scientific poster symposium on Tuesday, March 15, 2016 from 9:00am - 12:00pm at the Merck Research Laboratories building (33 Avenue Louis Pasteur, Boston MA 02115).
+The complimentary event will consist of a three-hour poster session in the Society for Neuroscience (SFN) format, and a light breakfast will be served.

 Co-sponsored by the Boston Mayor's Elderly Affairs Commission and the Alzheimer's Association, the Boston Alzheimer's Initiative will be presenting a talk on 'What is Alzheimer's Disease?' at 10:30am on Monday, November 2, 2015 at the Boston City Hall (1 City Hall Square, Boston, MA 02211), followed by a panel discussion and free memory screenings that include clinicians and staff from the Massachusetts Alzheimer's Disease Research Center.
 Come join us!